 After graduating from Wesleyan University, Alexis began her career in food at Mas (farmhouse).
 She then moved on to Alice Waters’ Rome Sustainable Food Project at the American Academy in Rome, where she developed a deeper love and respect for Italian cooking, history, and culture.
 After nearly a year, she returned to New York to help open Mas (la grillade).
 She eventually moved on to franny's, where she worked as a sous chef for several years.
 During that time she began working and consulting for Villa Lena Agriturismo and artist-in-residency, in Tuscany.
-Now, in addition to working with private clients, she shares her passion at Haven's Kitchen, where she is a cooking instructor and Director of Culinary Events.
+Now, in addition to working with private clients, she shares her passion at Haven's Kitchen, where she teaches and manages a recreational cooking school.

 Alexis' style of cooking brings the natural beauty and flavor of the ingredients to the forefront.
 Her focus is on using the best seasonal and local products, from small, sustainable farms, to create dishes that appeal to all the senses.
 To Alexis, food presents a great opportunity to bring people together, slow down, and enjoy the best things in life: family, friends, and deliciousness.

 Alexis was born and raised in Manhattan.
-She was lucky enough to grow up with an amazing cook for a mother and has many happy memories trailing her around the kitchen.
-When she isn't traveling to Italy or elsewhere, Alexis lives in Brooklyn with her husband Ben.
+She was lucky enough to grow up with an amazing cook for a mother and has many happy memories following her around the kitchen.
+When she isn't traveling to Italy or elsewhere, Alexis lives in Jersey City with her husband Ben and their new baby Hank.
 They enjoy being active and exploring the world around them.
 They also enjoy being lazy and lying on the couch.
 One day soon, they hope to adopt a rescue dog.

 Sample Menus from festive cocktail parties to intimate dinners